riscvarchive/riscv-edk2-platforms/Platform/RaspberryPi/RPi4/Readme.md

 This should allow you to set whatever date/time you want using the Shell date and time commands.
 While in UEFI or HLOS, the time will tick forward.
 `RtcEpochSeconds` is not updated on reboots.

+## USB

+This UEFI supports both the USB3 xHCI ports (front ports), and the Pi 3-style DesignWare USB2 controller via the Type-C port (host only).

+The following only apply to the Type-C port:
+- USB1 BBB mass storage devices untested (USB2 and USB3 devices are fine).
+- Some USB1 CBI (e.g. UFI floppy) mass storage devices may not work.

+## ACPI

+OS support for ACPI description of Pi-specific devices is still in development.
+Not all functionality may be available.

+## Missing Functionality

+- Network booting via onboard NIC.
+- SPCR hardcodes type to PL011, and thus will not expose correct (miniUART) UART if DT overlays to switch UART are used on Pi 4B.